top of page

 Frequently Asked Questions

-Q: Does attending CTY help with Ivy League admissions?
+Does attending CTY help with Ivy League admissions?

-Q: Is CTY worth it for international students?
+Is CTY worth it for international students?

-Q: Can programs like BetterMind Labs replace CTY?
+Can mentored programs replace CTY?

-A: For STEM-oriented students, absolutely.
+For STEM-oriented students, absolutely.
 Project-based AI programs create measurable outcomes (papers, products, data analysis) that align directly with selective university expectations.

-Q: What if my child just wants community and challenge, not college prep?
+What if my child just wants community and challenge, not college prep?

-A: Then CTY is a fantastic fit.
+Then CTY is a fantastic fit.
 The peer environment and academic stretch are unmatched for socially isolated gifted learners.

 Conclusion: Making the Best Decision for Your Family